-Ukrainian nationals can stay in Switzerland for 3 months without a visa or permit, for example by staying with relatives or private individuals.
+Ukrainian nationals can stay in Switzerland for three months without a visa or permit, for example by staying with relatives or private individuals.
 In this case, the person is not required to have compulsory health insurance.
 They may however have travel insurance or their hosts may have taken out guest insurance.

 Persons in need of protection submit an application for temporary protection (S status) at a federal asylum centre or via RegisterMe.
 If they are dependent on social welfare support, they are then retroactively registered for compulsory health insurance by the canton from the date on which the application was submitted.
 The cost to the cantons of premiums and co-payments (deductibles and retention fees) are subsidised by the federal government with the payment of global lump sums.

-Persons who are not dependent on social welfare support must fulfil the health insurance obligation independently by taking out insurance with a health insurance company within 3 months of submitting the application - with retroactive effect to the date of the application.
+Persons who are not dependent on social welfare support must fulfil the health insurance obligation independently by taking out insurance with a health insurance company within three months of submitting the application – with retroactive effect to the date of the application.
 These persons pay the premiums and co-payments themselves.

 If a person in need requires immediate medical treatment even before applying for protection status S and has no health insurance, the costs will be covered by the cantons or the cantonal welfare support and emergency aid.